TomokiMiyauci/format/README.md

 assertEquals(result, "abcde{fg}ijk]a}");
 ```

-The computational complexity of placeholder is O(n) compared to argument.
-It is
+The computational complexity of placeholder is O(n) compared to parameters.
+It
-recommended to reduce the number of placeholders as much as possible.
+is recommended to reduce the number of placeholders as much as possible.

 ### Custom serialization